-Osteoid osteoma is a common benign tumor that can occur in any bone, but tends to affect hips and legs more than other bones.
+Osteoid osteoma is a common benign tumor that usually develops in the long bones of the leg — the femur (thigh bone) and tibia (shin bone) – but can occur in any bone.
 In 7-20 percent of cases, osteoid osteoma occurs in the spine.

 It is not known what causes osteoid osteoma.

 - Dull, aching pain that comes and goes during the day

 - Sharp pain at night, when your child is at rest

 At Children’s Hospital of Philadelphia (CHOP), our clinical experts use a variety of diagnostic tests to diagnose osteoid osteoma in children, including: